kamruleee51/TAM/README.md

 </p>

 <p align="justify">
 We propose a novel, computation-efficient approach using a <strong>scalable Temporal Attention Module (TAM)</strong> for motion enhancement and improved performance.
-TAM features a <strong>multi-headed, KQV projection cross-attention architecture</strong> and can be easily integrated into existing CNN- or Transformer-based networks, offering flexibility for future implementations.
+TAM features a <strong>multi-headed, KQV projection cross-attention architecture</strong> and can be easily integrated into existing CNN, Transformer, or Hybrid segmentation networks, offering flexibility for future implementations.
 </p>

 ## Key Contributions: